niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_operation.md

 **Installing the sensor module**

-1. Loosen the bolts on the sensor module toe clamp
+1. Loosen the bolts on the toe clamp located on the top of the sensor housing
-2. Fit the toe clamp over the base of the rail, parallel to the target plate bracket
+2. Fit the toe clamp over the base of the rail, parallel with the target plate bracket
-3. c
+3. Tighten the toe clamp bolts

 **Installing the target plate**

-* Locate the mounting arm with two holes welded to the switch rail ``*The mounting arm is installed by TXRX and not included within the scope of this manual*``
+* Locate the target plate mounting arm welded to the switch rail ``*The mounting arm is installed by TXRX.
+Instructions for installation are not included within the scope of this manual*``

 ## 3.2 Calibration